 Nursing is a great career for advancement, and with so many roles now available, it can be hard to choose which is the next step for you.
 Choosing a nurse practitioner (NP) role allows you to undertake many of the responsibilities of a doctor without losing the holistic style of nursing that you enjoy.

-There is a massive need for pediatric nurse practitioners (PNP), making this a great role for anyone that would enjoy working with children.
-Here we take a more in-depth look into the role of PNP and the many benefits of this career change.
+There is a massive need for pediatric nurse practitioners (PNP), making this a great role for anyone who would enjoy working with children.
+Here, we take a more in-depth look into the role of PNP and the many benefits of this career change.

 The Main Roles of a PNP

 The PNP role is intended to assist with the ever-growing gap in healthcare of the pediatric population.
 There is a massive need for improved pediatric healthcare to ensure acute illness episodes are treated quickly and do not end up in premature and avoidable deaths.
 As more children than ever are living with health conditions that we once couldn’t treat, the need for PNPs will grow.

 As a PNP, you will be responsible for your own group of patients and, therefore, will need an acquired skill set to do so.
 The main roles of a PNP include:

 - Accurately prescribe and amend when required, according to pediatric medication regulations

 - Diagnose acute illnesses in children and young people

 - Mentor both patients and their families to become a leader in their own health, e.g., teaching diabetic children how to care for their diabetes, how to carb count, and how to appropriately take insulin